FiratSS/RecipeApp/README.md

 - **Search Recipes**: Enter ingredients or dish names to fetch recipes from the external API.
 - **Manage Recipes**: Add, delete, and update recipes in the local MongoDB database via the backend API.

+  ### Configuring Environment Variables

+Create a `.env` file in the root of the backend directory and add the following variables:
+- `EDAMAM_APP_ID` = Your Edamam app ID
+- `EDAMAM_APP_KEY` = Your Edamam app key
+- `MONGO_URI` = Your MongoDB connection string

+This will ensure your application can connect to the database and the external API correctly.

+## Security

+The backend is configured with rate limiting to prevent abuse and CORS to restrict resources to trusted domains.

 ## Built With

 - [React](https://reactjs.org/) - The web framework used for the frontend.